Susan enjoys travel, art, writing, and natural products. She lives in Kent, just outside of London.

 But like all things, there are different levels of skill.
 In my opinion, the content that is purchased from content mills doesn't warrant a great level of writing skill, and therefore the pay reflects this.

 Most of the articles are bought to be added to websites purely to attract traffic, and the writer is given the key SEO words to add into the text.
 A lot of the work is simple product descriptions where all the facts are supplied to the writer, the job is simply to put them into readable sentences.
 Good grammar and a native understanding of English is needed, but the art of spinning a tale, or creating believable characters, or unfurling of a complicated plot are not required.

 Therefore, talented writers should be using their more unique skills elsewhere.
 It would like asking Michelangelo, to decorate your bathroom - yes he is a painter so technically he could have done it - but what a waste of talent!

 Review of Textbroker UK

-I have written for Textbroker for a couple of years now.
+I have written for Textbroker for a number of years now.
 This website is my favourite and I go to this one first, usually on a daily basis, to see what work is available.

 - They pay once a week, every week.
 Request a payout before Thursday night and you will be paid via Paypal around midday on Friday.
 Simple and reliable, they have never failed this.

 - They pay in Euros and you have to have a minimum of 10 Euros in credit before you can ask for your money, which is the lowest payout level of all three websites I write for.

-- Clients usually accept their orders within one day and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.
+- Clients usually accept their orders within a day or two and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.